I'm Mary McInnis, here to guide you.

 WARNING: knowing the dharma formula is nothing like the path to bringing it into being.
 But with patience and curiosity about how things might come together, seemingly disparate but crucial aspects of yourself come together in surprising ways.

-I have a 500-hour yoga certification, a masters degree in engineering, I'm currently completing a masters degree in psychology (human factors), plus I added a Trauma Informed Yoga module to my training.
+I have a 500-hour yoga certification, a masters degree in engineering, and a masters degree in psychology (human factors), plus I added a Trauma Informed Yoga module to my training.
 I'm also a published writer and am working on amping that back up, including my edgy blog.
 Real is the New Good.
 I worked in engineering for 10 years, taught college math for a couple, and have been teaching yoga and outdoor programming for 12 years.
 I am a competitive bike racer, and you can check out my racing credentials below.

 After five years in the yoga studio owner grind, I changed over my business so I could focus on developing programming that's the most meaningful to me.
 I like to race bikes, friends.
 It's been the biggest influence on my teaching of removing imposed false limits and fully arriving in your power.
 In the past four years I attended some ground-breaking mountain bike clinics, taught mountain bike skills to nearly 100 women, won lots of bike races and adventure triathlons (kayak, mountain bike, trail run), and integrated it all into my Outer Nature programs.